CAxMan/docs-and-training/workflow_creation/utilities_plm_webclient.md

 ### List of models

 If the PLM web client is launched from a workflow, no extra sign-in is required.
 The workflow passes a session token to the PLM web client.
-After havingbeen launched the PLM client presents the list of available repositories and models in the left-hand side panel.
+After having been launched the PLM client presents the list of available repositories and models in the left-hand side panel.
 An example of available product structures is shown below.
 The example only shows one repository *InitialRepository* and with a single product structure (model) *Ultralight_Glider* in it.

 <p align="center">